Maithanhceu/techtonica_assignments-/mai_QuizApp/README.md

 First, clone the repository to your local machine using the following command: https://github.com/Maithanhceu/techtonica_assignments-/tree/50487cbf4223a67262121a252f20c3264fb99105/mai_QuizApp```bash git clone

 Open VSCode and open the  in the browser.
 You should see the following Game:

+# Gameplay:
+The game presents trivia questions about movies/films.
+Users will answer questions and see their score at the end of the game.

+# Example of how the end of the game should appear after a user finishes answering all questions:

+<iframe src="https://giphy.com/embed/YcizLoTtuKsUYLjg3M" width="480" height="288" style="border:none;" frameBorder="0" class="giphy-embed" allowFullScreen></iframe> <p><a href="https://giphy.com/gifs/YcizLoTtuKsUYLjg3M">via GIPHY</a></p>